maciejjankowski/focus-day-companion/README.md

 * as a user I want to to able to vote on the topics I'm most interested in (as many as I want)
 * as a user I want to see the time and session name
 * as an admin I want to be able to assign a topic to a group (column)
-* as an admin I want to to able to sort/arrange the list of topics within 2 groups (each group has it's own list)
+* as an admin I want to to able to sort/arrange the list of topics using drag and drop within 2 groups  (each group has it's own list)